Our commitment to how we have made our website accessible for you

 - 3% (253 million people) worldwide, 1 in 33 people have a vision impairment.

-For more information read our paper Information On Different Types Of People For Graphic Communication, Website And Information Designers researched, written and illustrated by us.
-There is also a freely reusable infographic summarising all the statistics which you can use copyright free, to share on social media or use on accessibility statements.
+For more information read our paper Information on Different Categories of People for Graphic Communication, Website and Information Designers Including Free Reusable Infographic.
+There is also a freely reusable infographic summarising all the statistics that you can use copyright free, to share on social media or use on website accessibility statements.

 How to zoom-in to text and graphics on this website